USC First Year Friendly Courses – Spring 2026 (updated October 15, 2025)

 This course examines key analytical and normative challenges of the present: global rebalancing and the emergence or reemergence of postcolonial states, uneven development, the role of culture in world politics, the future of the nation state, the global environmental imperative, mass forced and free migrations, the new landscape of armed conflict, the sources and implications of sharpening social divides, and the challenges to liberal-democratic theory and practice.

-USC GE Category Equivalency: CATEGORY G: Citizenship in a Global Era
+USC Credit Equivalency: CATEGORY G: Citizenship in a Global Era

-HI 1015 - HISTORY OF THE MIDDLE EAST I 4 credits
+HI 1016 - HISTORY OF THE MIDDLE EAST II 4 credits

-USC GE Category Equivalency: CATEGORY H: Traditions and Historical Foundations
+USC Credit Equivalency: CATEGORY H: Traditions and Historical Foundations

 EN 2020 - WRITING & CRITICISM 4 credits